 Chicken Wing Boil

-Quesion; Can You Boil Frozen Chicken?
-Yes you can!!
-Actually it doesn’t take much longer if they are straight out of the freezer or fresh.
-You will get a bit more ick on the top but you can spoon that off and discard along the way.
-Typically if rock hard to begin with once done it will fall off the bone and won’t stay in tact, just FYI.
+Question: Can You Boil Frozen Chicken?
+Yes, you can!
+Actually, it doesn’t take much longer if the chicken wings are straight out of the freezer or fresh.
+You will get a bit more ick on the top, but you can spoon that off and discard it along the way.
+If you’re looking for a delicious chicken wing boil recipe, this method works perfectly.
+Typically, if the wings are rock hard to begin with, once done, they will fall off the bone and won’t stay intact, just FYI.
+So, whether you decide to boil chicken wings from fresh or frozen, the process remains simple and effective.

 The best thing to do with them once done if you want to enjoy them right out of the pot, drained, is to toss or drizzle with a sauce like our Honey Lemon Pepper Wings.
 Use homemade sauces, bottled, bbq is great, or Franks Red Hot gives you some spicy heat!